arturonline/docs/sql/Snippets/CTE.md

 # Common Table Expression (CTE)

-A Common Table Expression (CTE) in MS SQL Server is a temporary result set that you define within a **WITH** clause.
+A Common Table Expression (CTE) is a temporary result set that you define within a **WITH** clause.
 It exists only for the duration of a single _SELECT_, _INSERT_, _UPDATE_, or _DELETE_ statement.
 CTEs can be especially helpful in making complex queries more readable by breaking them into logical parts.

 ```sql
 WITH CTE_Name